nourmahfel/Work_experience/README.md

 u-w — removes write permission from the user (you).

-* — means “apply this to all files in the folder.”
+star — means “apply this to all files in the folder.”

 ---

 ### Step 3: Preview a FASTQ file